jakubturcovsky/android-commons/README.md

 # android-commons
-Some useful methods for you
+Several methods that can save you some time.